 Despite their benign nature, brown spots on the eye require ongoing ophthalmologic monitoring.
 Some seemingly harmless nevi can develop into vision-threatening eye cancer.
 It can affect the colored part of your eye (iris), the transparent tissue layer around your eyeball (conjunctiva) or a tissue layer under the retina on the back of your eye (choroid).

-Remembering that most nevi are nothing to worry about.
+Remember that most nevi are nothing to worry about.
 The causes can vary from a genetic predisposition to too much sunlight.
 There are treatments such as radiation, lasers or even surgery.
-But most of all, you can get information on when it is time to get worried.

 Eye freckles form in different ways and sometimes you are born with factors that can bring on these types of growths.
 The cellular composition of nevi provides the first vital clue as to what their cause could be.
 In a typical nevus exam, your ophthalmologist will be looking for a cluster of melanin-producing cells, called melanocytes, on the affected part of your eye.